 Both tolerance and physical dependence can develop during chronic opioid therapy.
 Tolerance is the need for increasing doses of opioids to maintain a defined effect such as analgesia (in the absence of disease progression or other external factors).
 Tolerance may occur to both the desired and undesired effects of drugs, and may develop at different rates for different effects.

-Zohydro ER should be discontinued by a gradual downward titration [see DOSAGE AND ADMINISTRATION].
-If Zohydro ER is abruptly discontinued in a physically-dependent patient, an abstinence syndrome may occur.
-Some or all of the following can characterize this syndrome: restlessness, lacrimation, rhinorrhea, yawning, perspiration, chills, piloerection, myalgia, mydriasis, irritability, anxiety, backache, joint pain, weakness, abdominal cramps, insomnia, nausea, anorexia, vomiting, diarrhea, increased blood pressure, respiratory rate, or heart rate.
+ZOHYDRO ER should not be abruptly discontinued [see DOSAGE AND ADMINISTRATION].
+If ZOHYDRO ER is abruptly discontinued in a physically-dependent patient, a withdrawal syndrome may occur.
+Some or all of the following can characterize this syndrome: restlessness, lacrimation, rhinorrhea, yawning, perspiration, chills, myalgia, and mydriasis.
+Other signs and symptoms also may develop, including: irritability, anxiety, backache, joint pain, weakness, abdominal cramps, insomnia, nausea, anorexia, vomiting, diarrhea, increased blood pressure, respiratory rate, or heart rate.

 Additional Zohydro ER Information

 Report Problems to the Food and Drug Administration